Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Ideally, you need at least 5 days to enjoy the most of what Kotor and Bay of Kotor offers.
 You will enjoy it greatly even if you came on a day-trip to Kotor.
 However, you will regret leaving, guaranteed! ;)

-Please, connect with me on social media (the links are below in the footer), to tell me all about the trip!
+Let's connect with me on social media (the links are below in the footer), so you can tell me all about your trip!
 We can trade stories!:)